Toward Unbiased Multiple-Target Fuzzing with Path Diversity: Conclusion

 Magma operates by reintroducing multiple 1-day bugs into real-world programs using patches, enabling us to set multiple targets based on these patches and simultaneously fuzz multiple bugs.
 We excluded some bugs that can be found in less than ten minutes by coverage-guided fuzzers, as these bugs can also be discovered by directed fuzzers while still in coverage-guided mode, which would not effectively demonstrate the efficacy of directed fuzzing.

 \textbf{Fuzzers for comparison}.
-We compare \sysname{} with five fuzzers: AFL++~\cite{Fioraldi2020AFLC}, AFLGo~\cite{Bhme2017DirectedGF}, Hawkeye~\cite{Chen2018HawkeyeTA}, Parmesan~\cite{sterlund2020ParmeSanSG}, and FishFuzz~\cite{Zheng2022FishFuzzTL}.
-We choose AFL++ because it is the grey box fuzzer upon which we build \sysname{}, and select AFLGo and Parmesan as they are open-source directed fuzzers commonly used for comparison.
-We also include Hawkeye and FishFuzz, as they both attempt to address the global optimum discrepancy problem.
-However, since Hawkeye is not open-source, we implement our own prototype based on the approaches described in the paper.
+We compare \sysname{} with seven fuzzers: AFL++~\cite{Fioraldi2020AFLC}, AFLGo~\cite{Bhme2017DirectedGF}, Hawkeye~\cite{Chen2018HawkeyeTA}, Parmesan~\cite{sterlund2020ParmeSanSG}, FishFuzz~\cite{Zheng2022FishFuzzTL}, WindRanger~\cite{Du2022WindrangerAD} and MOpt~\cite{Lyu2019MOP}.
+We chose AFL++ because it is the grey box fuzzer upon which we build \sysname{}, and selected AFLGo and Parmesan as they are open-source directed fuzzers commonly used for comparison.
+MOpt was chosen due to its outstanding performance on the Magma benchmark, where it currently leads as the most effective fuzzer.
+We also included Hawkeye, FishFuzz and WindRanger, as they all attempt to address the global optimum discrepancy problem.
+However, since Hawkeye is not open-source, we implemented our own prototype based on the approaches described in the paper.
 We exclude works that are orthogonal to our approach~\cite{Srivastava2022OneFD,luo2022selectfuzz,Huang2022BEACONDG,Zong2020FuzzGuardFO}, because these works can be applied on top of \sysname{} without modifying both methods.

+\textbf{More fine-grained ablation study}.
+In addition to \sysname{}-, we introduced a more fine-grained ablation variant named \sysname{}-{}-.
+This ablated version not only removes the target path-diversity metric but also discards the concept of critical block.
+Instead of applying critical blocks, \sysname{}-{}- assigns energy using all previously covered blocks that can reach the target via the ICFG.
+The purpose of this ablation study is to underscore the impact of the critical block design.

 \textbf{Target locations}.
 Magma inserts one or more \texttt{MAGMA\_LOG} macros into the tested program for each bug to notify when the bug is covered or triggered during execution.
-We designate the locations of these macros as targets for each bug.
+We set the locations of these macros as targets for each bug.
 Furthermore, Magma patches the program to invert the commits that fix the bugs, and we set these locations as targets as well.